wrex/rexs.tips/content/guitar/2020-03-17-note-locations.md

 Please don't continue until you are 100% confident you **KNOW** these notes, however.

-### Notes on the sixth string
+### 3. Notes on the sixth string

-We learned in the last post that the major scale comprises the intervals whole-step, whole-step, half-step, whole-step, whole-step, whole-step, half-step.
+We learned in [the last post]({{< ref "/guitar/2019-02-11-just-12-notes.md" >}}) that the major scale comprises the intervals whole-step, whole-step, half-step, whole-step, whole-step, whole-step, half-step.

 In other words, there is a whole step (two frets) between any two natural notes except E/F and B/C.

 Since the open sixth string is the note E, this leads directly to this diagram:

 {{< figure src="/img/neck-diagrams/e6-string.png" caption="Notes on the E string"  >}}

+Spend a few minutes just saying each natural note name out loud as you play each note, ascending up and descending down the frets.
+Try to do be "mindful" as you don this.
+The goal is to connect the note names with the fret locations in your brain and muscle memory.

+Once you are comfortable just moving up and down the scale linearly, try the following GTD test:

+<a name="GTD-Notes.estring"></a>
+{{< admonition type="success" title="GTD-Notes.estring" details=true >}}
+Work through the cycle of fourths, finding and playing each note on the sixth string.
+For the note E, you can either play the open string or at the 12th fret.
+First play B, then E, then A, etc.

+First practice this rubato (out of time &mdash; don't worry about a metronome).
+Just take your time and try to ensure you are playing the correct note each time.

+When you are comfortable with that, set your metronome to 60 BPM, and practice finding the notes of the cycle *in time* by playing half notes (two clicks per note).

+Pass criteria: You can play the entire 12 note cycle of fourths in time on the E string without making any mistakes.

+Extra credit: Repeat the exercise using the cycle of *fifths*.
+{{< admonition >}}